A Natural Way to Treat Meniere’s Disease

 The symptoms can last from 1 to 6 hours, with the attack sometimes preceded by a full feeling in the ear.
 Tinnitus may start or get worse before the vertigo begins.
 The vertigo attacks can be disabling, and due to the severity of them, they can even cause nausea, vomiting, and loss of balance.

 The specific cause of Meniere’s disease remains mostly a mystery.
 Some evidence points to an abnormal level of fluid in the inner ear.
 Within the inner ear, fluid is continuously secreted and reabsorbed to maintain a constant fluid level.
 There are two possible ways that can lead to abnormal quantity of fluid buildup – either an excess amount of fluid is being produced or there is a decrease in fluid reabsorption.
 Other risk factors may include a family history of the condition, allergies, recent illness, and certain prescription medications.

 Natural Ways to Cope with Meniere’s Disease

-The good news is that there are drug-free, non-invasive options that could potentially reduce the frequency and/or severity of episodes.
+The good news is that there are drug-free, non-invasive options, which include a visit to a Farmington upper cervical chiropractor, that could potentially reduce the frequency and/or severity of episodes.
 Many of these natural ways of managing Meniere’s disease focus on maintaining a healthy fluid balance in the body: